Kompweb/hero/README.md

 ## I'm a Husband, Father, Developer, and A Mentor!!

-- I’m currently a unit-5 student at Lambda school 🤣
+- I’m currently a student at Bloomtech Institute 🤣
 - I’m looking to collaborate with other content creators
-- 2021 Goals: Contribute more to Open Source projects
+- 2022 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I write jokes

 <!-- ### Connect with me: